 Ways to Avoid Water Spots on Your Polycarbonate Molds

-- Dry Molds Immediately: After getting done with washing, wipe them without wasting any time with any microfiber cloth to prevent water stains.
+- Dry Molds Immediately: After washing, wipe them without wasting any time with any microfiber cloth to prevent water stains.

 - Air Dry Upside Down: Thanks to this technique, you will be able to prevent water from pooling inside the cavities and creating spots.